Lifting polynomial representations of $\mathrm{SL}_2(p^r)$ from $\mathbb{F}_p$ to $\mathbb{Z}/p^s\mathbb{Z}$: Preliminaries

-Yet a further formulation is that there is an $n$-dimensional $\Z/ p^s\Z G$-module $W$ (so a direct product of $n$ copies of $C_{p^s}$ on which $H$ acts) such that $W/pW$ is isomorphic to $V$ as a $\FF_pG$-module.
+A further formulation is that there is an $n$-dimensional $(\Z/ p^s\Z)G$-module $W$ which is free as a $\Z/p^2\Z$-module (so a direct product of $n$ copies of $C_{p^s}$ on which $G$ acts) such that $W/pW$ is isomorphic to $V$ as an $\FF_pG$-module.
 We will generally suppress the group $G$ and simply say that $V$ lifts.